arysuryo17/arysuryo17/README.md

 - 👋 Hi, I’m @arysuryo17
-- 👀 I’m interested in Data Analytics, Data Visualization, dan Web Development
+- 👀 I’m interested in Data Analytics, Business Intelligence, and IT Governance
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Power BI, SQL, and Python
 - 💞️ I’m looking to collaborate on Data Visualization Project
 - 📫 How to reach me by access my Linkedin Profile